NextFTC/NextFTC-Docs-v1/src/nextftc/concepts/units.md

 val sum = foot + inch // 13 in
 val difference = foot - inch // 11 in
-val product = foot * inch // 12 in (should be in^2 but NextFTC isn't THAT complicated) val quotient = foot / inch // 12
+val quotient = foot / inch // 12

 val bigger = foot * 2 // 24 in